 Crispy bottoms LOVE a bit of oil on the pan to help them crisp up.
 They also adore hot hot pans, particularly pizza stones.
 Take extra time to oil up your pans or stones and pre-heat them.
 TIP: make up your pizza on the counter (on parchment paper works well) and slide it to your stone.

-- Taco meat, tomatoes, olives, onion, and taco sauce.
-Top with lettuce and sour cream.
+- Taco Pizza—taco sauce, taco meat, tomatoes, olives, and onions, topped with shredded lettuce and sour cream (after baking)